Optimal Differentially Private Model Training with Public Data: Introduction

 \subsection{Roadmap}

-We begin by studying the central model of semi-DP in~\cref{sec: CDP}.
-We give tight error bounds (up to constants) for mean estimation in~\cref{sec: CDP ME} and provide a novel algorithm with better constants than the asymptotically optimal algorithms.
-In~\cref{sec: DP ERM} and~\cref{sec: DP SCO}, we characterize the optimal excess risk of semi-DP ERM and SCO respectively.
-We give an improved semi-DP algorithm for SCO in~\cref{app: even better DP SCO}.
+We study the central model of semi-DP in~\cref{sec: CDP}.
+We give tight error bounds for mean estimation in~\cref{sec: CDP ME,app sec: pure semi-DP mean estimation}, and a novel algorithm with better constants than the asymptotically optimal algorithms in~\cref{sec: even more optimal CDP ME}.
+In~\cref{sec: DP ERM,sec: DP SCO}, we characterize the optimal excess risk of semi-DP ERM and SCO respectively.
+We give an improved semi-DP algorithm for SCO in~\cref{even better DP SCO}.
 In~\cref{sec: LDP}, we turn to the local model of semi-DP.
-We characterize the optimal error rates (up to constants) for mean estimation in~\cref{sec: LDP ME} and SCO in~\cref{sec: LDP SCO}.
-Along the way, we develop novel semi-LDP algorithms with smaller error than the asymptotically optimal algorithms.
-We present experimental evaluations of our algorithms in~\cref{sec: experiments,app: experiments}.
+We characterize the optimal error rates for semi-LDP mean estimation in~\cref{sec: LDP ME} and SCO in~\cref{sec: LDP SCO}.
+We give semi-LDP algorithms with improved error in~\cref{sec: even more optimal LDP estimation,sec: even more optimal LDP SCO}.
+We experimentally evaluate our algorithms in~\cref{sec: experiments,app: experiments}.
+In~\cref{app: intro}, we discuss related works in more detail.
+Due to the page limit, some results and all proofs are presented in the Appendix.